-- 1. Provide a clearing-house to disseminate organic potato pest management information in a comprehensive fashion (e.g., eOrganics).
-Make sure this information is available in Web-based and non-Web-based formats. - Educate growers about which green manure varieties are good for managing specific pests. - Educate USDA about the importance of funding organic research, especially long-term organic research. - 4.
+- Provide a clearinghouse to disseminate organic potato pest management information in a comprehensive fashion (e.g., eOrganics).
+Make sure this information is available in Web-based and non-Web-based formats. - Educate growers about which green manure varieties are good for managing specific pests. - Educate USDA about the importance of funding organic research, especially longterm organic research. - 4.
 Educate growers about the importance of good, clean, certified seed, and provide them with strategies for understanding all of the information available about certified seed.
-Educate them about having a plan for clean seed (i.e., not using self-saved

-- Educate FDA and USDA about the importance, validity, and safety of organic methods. - Educate growers about soil-building research (e.g., mulch and compost addition).
+Educate them about having a plan for clean seed (i.e., not using self-saved seeds and not buying from unknown sources.) - Educate FDA and USDA about the importance, validity, and safety of organic methods. - 6.
+Educate growers about soil-building research (e.g., mulch and compost addition).